AsahiLinux/docs/Fedora.md

 rpm -qa | grep kernel-core | xargs yum remove
 ```

-I'll fix that issue in the master image right away.
+The issue is fixed for new installs.

 # How this image was built
 I downloaded Fedora-Workstation-35-1.2.aarch64.raw.xz, extracted it and loopback mounted all partitions.
 Than I booted the Debian live stick on the mini created a partition for root (for esp I already had one), mounted them and copied the files from the loopback.
 The original raw image used btrfs.
 I don't like it because it is slow, so I used ext4.
 Than I copied the kernel, modules, config, system.map over and used dracut to build a initrd.
 Than I modified the /etc/fstab and modified grub to pick up the grub.cfg from the right path.
 Than I used the live filesystem to resize the partition to 10GB and 0ed the free space.
 Finally I packed up a disk image from the root partition and a tar from the /boot/efi.
+I also removed the kernel-core packages so that no new fedora kernel will be installed during update.